pingcap/tidb-dev-guide/src/understand-tidb/optimistic-transaction.md

 ​    }

-​    *// If the first time to commit, spawn a goroutine to commit secondary batches asynchronously*
+​    // If the first time to commit, spawn a goroutine to commit secondary batches asynchronously

-​	*// if retry to commit,  commit the secondary batches synchronously, because itself is in the asynchronously goroutine*
+   // if retry to commit,  commit the secondary batches synchronously, because itself is in the asynchronously goroutine

 ​    if actionIsCommit && !actionCommit.retry && !c.isAsyncCommit() {